griptape-ai/griptape-trade-school/docs/courses/image-query/02_chatbot.md

 First up, we’ll set up our `Agent` and `Chat` from the `griptape` libraries.
 Think of it like the griptape on a skateboard – it helps you keep your balance in the world of chat agents.
 Let’s start by importing `Agent` from `griptape.structures` and `Chat` form `griptape.utils`.

-Setting up this agent with `logger_level=0` ensures that all logging output is suppressed.
-This keeps our chat interface super clean, with no unwanted logs cluttering it up.

 Then finally we'll use the Chat utility to start chatting.

 Here is how you set this up in your Python script: